Swedish and Estonian watchdogs open joint Swedbank probe

 Browder has also urged various government authorities to bring money laundering cases against Danske.

-“We see the prospect of a criminal lawsuit from Bill Browder and any potential U.S. investigation as the price-sensitive issues,” Jefferies analysts said.
+“We see the prospect of a criminal lawsuit from Bill Browder and any potential U.S. investigation as price-sensitive issues,” Jefferies analysts said.

-Swedbank CEO Birgitte Bonnesen said on Wednesday she was confident about the bank’s actions to prevent money laundering but could not promise that nothing had slipped through the net.

-Alecta, the third biggest Swedbank shareholder with just under 5 percent, said on Thursday it had received assurances from Swedbank that the bank was comfortable with how it had acted.

-“We follow developments carefully and are in constant contact with Swedbank,” Ramsay Brufer, corporate governance manager at Alecta, said.

-Additional reporting by Niklas Pollard and Johannes Hellstrom in Stockholm; editing by Keith Weir/Jason Neely/Jane Merriman
+Additional reporting by Niklas Pollard and Johannes Hellstrom in Stockholm; editing by Keith Weir/Jason Neely/Jane Merriman/Alexandra Hudson